ascynx-betas/botcynx-js/readme.md

 ## This bot was mostly coded by Ascynx#2020

-the handler used for this project is a modified version of https://github.com/reconlx/djs-base-handler
+The handler used for this project is a modified version of https://github.com/reconlx/djs-base-handler

-the new page for this project is [here](https://github.com/ascynx-betas/botcynx-typescript)
+The new page for this project is [here](https://github.com/ascynx-betas/botcynx-typescript)

-# events
+# Events

 #### ButtonCreate

-in this version, is only used for weight but in typescript is used for all types of buttons
+In this version, is only used for weight but in typescript is used for all types of buttons

-#### copyLink
+#### CopyLink

-based on Fire's Link quote feature, allows to paste the message at a message link if the bot is also in that server
+Based on Fire's Link quote feature, allows to paste the message at a message link if the bot is also in that server

 #### GuildCreate

-the event that happens when a guild is created, what more is there to say
+The event that happens when a guild is created, what more is there to say

 #### interactionCreate

-happens when an interaction is created works along with ButtonCreate
+Happens when an interaction is created works along with ButtonCreate

 #### messageCreate

-happens when a message appears, is used to detect a prefix command
+Happens when a message appears, is used to detect a prefix command

 #### ready

-happens when the bot loads up
+Happens when the bot loads up

 #### RoleChange

-linked to guild configs
+Linked to guild configs

-## currently the bot has the following commands
+## Currently the bot has the following commands

-### moderation
+### Moderation

 #### /role

-someone with MANAGE_ROLES perm can add / remove a role from/to someone, as long as they're either owner or have a higher role than the one given / removed
+Someone with MANAGE_ROLES perm can add / remove a role from/to someone, as long as they're either owner or have a higher role than the one given / removed

 #### /echo

-speak through the bot to a specified Text channel or DM channel
+Speak through the bot to a specified Text channel or DM channel

 #### /ping

-just a ping command
+Just a ping command

-### hypixel api
+### Hypixel API

 #### /hyinfo

-a user can see some informations on the specified minecraft user
+A user can see some informations on the specified minecraft user

 #### /stalk

-a user can see the current activity of the specified minecraft user
+A user can see the current activity of the specified minecraft user

 #### /userinfo

-gets information from the database about the user
+Gets information from the database about the user

 #### /verify

-adds the user and it's uuid to the database
+Adds the user and it's uuid to the database

 #### /weight

-a user can use this command to check someone's skyblock weight
+A user can use this command to check someone's skyblock weight

-### ticket
+### Ticket

 #### /setupticket

-someone with Admin perm can use this command to create a new thread ticket system in a specified channel
+Someone with Admin perm can use this command to create a new thread ticket system in a specified channel

 #### /ticket

-someone with MANAGE_THREADS perm can use this command to act on certain threads / ticket systems
+Someone with MANAGE_THREADS perm can use this command to act on certain threads / ticket systems

-### config
+### Config

 #### /setconfig

-someone with MANAGE_ROLES perm can use this command to add an entry to the guild's configuration
+Someone with MANAGE_ROLES perm can use this command to add an entry to the guild's configuration

 #### /delconfig

-someone with MANAGE_ROLES perm can use this command to remove an entry from the guild's configuration
+Someone with MANAGE_ROLES perm can use this command to remove an entry from the guild's configuration

 #### /dev

-a super-user / the dev can use this command to execute indev / dangerous commands
+A super-user / the dev can use this command to execute indev / dangerous commands

 #### /checkconfig

-someone with MANAGE_ROLES perm can use this command to see the current configuration of the guild they're in
+Someone with MANAGE_ROLES perm can use this command to see the current configuration of the guild they're in

 #### /reload

-globally disabled -- someone with MANAGE_ROLES perm can use this command to execute the "purge".
+Globally disabled -- someone with MANAGE_ROLES perm can use this command to execute the "purge".

-### context menu commands
+### Context Menu Commands

 #### User - getAvatar

-return's the target's avatar in an embed
+Return's the target's avatar in an embed

 #### User - getInfo

-returns the target's info from the linked accounts database
+Returns the target's info from the linked accounts database

-### non-slash commands
+### Non-slash Commands

 #### move

-moves users from a voice channel to another
+Moves users from a voice channel to another

 #### su

-adds / remove the user from the server's super user list
+Adds / remove the user from the server's super user list

 #### webhookdelete

-deletes the specified webhook using it's link
+Deletes the specified webhook using it's link

 #### ping

-just a ping command
+Just a ping command

 #### kill

-destroys the client, disconnects from mongodb and kills the process
+Destroys the client, disconnects from mongodb and kills the process

 #### label / removelabel

-adds / remove a label from specified users
+Adds / remove a label from specified users